envoyproxy/nighthawk/README.md

 --response-header-with-latency-input <string>
 Set an optional response header name, whose values will be tracked in a latency histogram if set.
-Can be used in tandem with the test server's "emit_previous_request_delta_in_response_header" option to get a sense of elapsed time between request arrivals.
+Can be used in tandem with the test server "emit_previous_request_delta_in_response_header" option to get a sense of elapsed time between request arrivals.
 Default: ""

 --stats-flush-interval <uint32_t>
 Time interval (in seconds) between flushes to configured stats sinks.